biotz/duct.cljs-externs/README.md

 ## License

-Copyright © 2018 Iñaki Arenaza & Magnet S. Coop.
+Copyright (c) 2018, 2019 Iñaki Arenaza & Magnet S. Coop.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.